 To earn a minor in French, students must complete 15 credits of upper-division (3000- & 4000-level) coursework.
 To earn a certificate in French students must complete 12 credits of coursework at the level of FREN 2002 or higher.
 Taking part in the French study abroad programs (Languages for Business and Technology (LBAT) in France and Senegal, and the French - Sciences - Sustainability Program at Georgia Tech-Lorraine, is a great way to complete nearly all of the minor coursework through study abroad.

-- The LBAT France program takes students to France each summer for a 12-credit 10-week summer LBAT program in Paris and Nice.
+The LBAT France program takes students to France each summer for a 12-credit / 10-week summer LBAT program in Paris and Nice.
 This is a French-only program, in which all courses are taught in French.
-Students are housed in the center of Paris, at walking distance from Notre-Dame, in the Marais district.
-(For info on the Nice LBAT program, please contact Drs.
-Cottille-Foley.
-For info on the Paris LBAT program, please contact Drs.
-Boulard, Gall, Ippolito and Wiedorn)
+Students are housed in the center of Paris, within walking distance from Notre-Dame in the Marais district.

-- The LBAT Senegal program takes students to Dakar, Senegal, each summer for a 6-credit 5-week program.
+The LBAT Senegal program takes students to Dakar, Senegal, each summer for a six-credit, five-week program.
 This is a French-only program, in which all courses are taught in French.
-Programs offers multiple excursions all over Senegal and allow for a real discovery of African cultures.
-(For info on the Senegal LBAT program, please contact Mr. Samba Sy.)
+Programs offer multiple excursions all over Senegal and allow for a real discovery of African cultures.

-- Student may also take one course of French (4 levels offered) each summer at Georgia Tech-Lorraine, while taking courses in other disciplines.
-(For info on this program, please contact Drs.
-Ippolito and Wiedorn).
+Students may also take one course in French (four levels offered) each summer at Georgia Tech's campus in Lorraine, France while taking courses in other disciplines.
+For information on this program, please contact Chris Ippolito.